Chihayafuru Part 2

 (ちはやふる 下の句, Chihayafuru: Shimo no Ku) is a 2016 Japanese sports romantic teen drama film written and directed by Norihiro Koizumi and starring Suzu Hirose, Shūhei Nomura, Mackenyu, Mone Kamishiraishi, Yūma Yamoto, Yūki Morinaga, Hiroya Shimizu, Miyuki Matsuda and Jun Kunimura.
-It is the second of three live action film adaptations of the manga series Chihayafuru, written and illustrated by Yuki Suetsugu.
+It is the second of three live action film adaptations of the manga series Chihayafuru, written and illustrated by Yuki Suetsugu, serving as a sequel to Chihayafuru: Kami no Ku.
 The film was released in Japan by Toho on April 29, 2016.
 Chihayafuru: Musubi, the third and final film in the series, was released in Japan on March 17, 2018.